softfire-eu/softfire-integration-test/README.rst

 ===========
 Copy the *integration-test.ini* file, which you can find in the project's etc folder, to */etc/softfire/integration-test.ini*.
 Edit it so that it fits for your testing environment.
+The experimenter's *experiment* section expects the path to the experiment file which shall be used for this experimenter in the tests.

 Test phases